xuantiep/robertsas/_work/de-vos--partners-copy.md

   - youtube_id:
 ---

-In the last months of 2017 we’ve proudly rebranded this creative Amsterdam based law firm.
-Our goal was to translate their creative approach together with their outspoken expertise in multiple jurisdictions.
+In the last months of 2017 we’ve proudly rebranded this creative Amsterdam based law firm. &nbsp;Our goal was to translate their creative approach together with their outspoken expertise in multiple jurisdictions.
 The briefing was to create a professional appearance with a creative touch.
 The new logo & website presents their creativity as for their professional approach to each of their law expertises.

 The ampersand in the logo has a subtle touch of a tail of a fox.
 The website has multiple integrated items to show there infinite knowledge within law, but with a subtle creative touch.
 We’ve paid special attention to the personal pages of the different lawyers so that they could promote their own practises.